smmaks004/Currency-Rate-Fetcher/README.md

 ---

 In addition, there is an endpoint `/api/currency` that does not require any filters.
 It simply returns a list of all available currency codes.
-To access it, just enter the following URL in your browser:
+To access it, just enter the following URL in your browser (replace 5005 with the desired available port):
 ```
 https://localhost:5005/api/currency
 ```